Guru-RF/SVXSpot/README.md

 # Accesspopup

-[accesspopup](https://www.raspberryconnect.com/projects/65-raspberrypi-hotspot-accesspoints/203-automated-switching-accesspoint-wifi-network) is installed by default, if no WiFi network is reachable it will automaticaly go the a predifened hotspot where you can connect to.
+[accesspopup](https://www.raspberryconnect.com/projects/65-raspberrypi-hotspot-accesspoints/203-automated-switching-accesspoint-wifi-network) is installed by default, if no WiFi network is reachable it will automaticaly presents itselves as an acccess point where you can connect to.

 SSID Accesspopup with passwd 1234567890
 Default IP Hotspot in AccessPopup is [http://192.168.50.5/](http://192.168.50.5/)